“What’s a worldview?” I asked.

 And like their dogview, a person’s worldview can sometimes have an incredible effect on how they interpret facts.
 Christians, for example, see the exquisite complexity of a human eye and understand it as evidence of a Grand Designer.

-Evolutionists however, believe that the whole universe is the result of chance (that’s their worldview) so they look at a human eye differently.
+Evolutionists, however, believe that the whole universe is the result of chance (that’s their worldview) so they look at a human eye differently.
 To them the complexity of the human eye is not evidence of a Grand Designer, but is instead evidence of vast amounts of time.
-After all, chance couldn’t produce something like an eye overnight – that takes time.
+After all, chance couldn’t produce something like an eye overnight – that takes time!
 Like Mel and Nicky, evolutionists force the facts to fit because the only alternative is for them to abandon their mistaken worldview and look for another.
 And like Mel and Nicky, most evolutionists hold on to their mistaken view too strongly for them to consider looking at the world in a different way.

-As Christians we can take comfort in the fact that our worldview explains the world like no other worldview can.
+As Christians, we can take comfort in the fact that our worldview explains the world like no other worldview can.
 We can understand subjects like psychology better because we have a good grasp of human nature.
 Economics, as complicated as it is, is easier for Christians because we know that man is motivated by self-interest.
 Our worldview helps us have stronger marriages because we know that women are supposed to submit to the authority of their husbands and that men are supposed to love their wives sacrificially, as Christ loved the church.
-We understand events like terrorism better than the world because we know that man is sinful by nature (and that it would be naive to presume all false religions are inherently peaceful).
+We understand events like wars and terrorism better than the world because we know that man is sinful by nature (and that it would be naive to presume all false religions are inherently peaceful).
 We can face illness and sickness with hope because our Christian worldview explains why illness and sickness exist.
 Our worldview makes the world understandable.

 And for that we should thank the One who gave us this understanding, and we should share His gift with everyone we know.

-Jon Dykstra does not own a dog, and is quite happy about that.
+Jon Dykstra does not own a dog and is quite happy about that.